Having a dehumidifier with a wrong setting can be just as useless as having no dehumidifier.

 - Hot environment.
 The hotter the indoor is, the more likely it is for the mold to flourish.

-That means that we have to aware of the temperature of the basement in addition to the relative humidity.
+That means that we have to be aware of the basement temperature and the relative humidity.
 In the end, you’ll find the commentary for 30%, 40%, 50%, and 60% relative humidity setting.